0install/0install-win/README.md

 `cleanup.sh` will delete any temporary files created by the xbuild build process.

 `test.sh` will run the unit tests using the NUnit console runner.
-Note: You must perform a Debug build first (using MonoDevelop or `src/build.sh`) before you can run the unit tests.
+Note: You must perform a Debug build first (using `src/build.sh`) before you can run the unit tests.